BramVernimmen/RespawningCoins/README.md

-# RespawningCoins
+# Respawning Coins
-Mod for Ultimate Chicken Horse
+Mod for Ultimate Chicken Horse.
+It allows for coins to respawn after they have been collected.